ESA title

 Herodotus, Cicero and Pliny also refer to eclipses as time milestones.
 Plutarch gives very accurate observations of an eclipse on 20 March 71 AD.

-Columbus in his fifth expedition in Jamaica, inspired fear and respect in superstitious Indians, by asking his Christian god to send a celestial warning (a lunar eclipse of 29 February 1504).
-This enabled him to negotiate good provision of food and protection for his troops, allowing them to survive until arrival of the next vessel.
+Christopher Columbus inspired fear and respect in the inhabitants of Jamaica by 'asking his Christian god to send a celestial warning'.
+He correctly predicted the lunar eclipse of 29 February 1504.
+This enabled him to negotiate good provision of food and protection for his troops, allowing them to survive until the arrival of the next ship.

 Facts and fiction

-What makes the partial eclipse more interesting to the public now, is that one can understand what is happening.
-It seems normal that at the time of an eclipse one reflects further about the relation of man to Earth, the Moon, the Sun and the cosmos.
+It seems normal that at the time of an eclipse one reflects further about our relation to Earth, the Moon, the Sun and the cosmos.
 Scientific knowledge can inspire and guide us further in this process.